InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/2019-01-11-challenge-2018-mission-accomplished.markdown

 - A [Canon M50 camera](https://www.amazon.co.uk/Canon-M50-Compact-System-3-5-6-3/dp/B07B19L9NK){:target="_blank" rel="nofollow" rel="noopener"} so that I can improve my vlogging game
 - A new iPad and Apple Pencil
-- Put it toward a Tony Robbins’ Date With Destiny ticket (would probably do the challenge again this year to get another £1,000)
+- Put it toward a Tony Robbins’ <a href="http://www.kqzyfj.com/click-9093862-13505563?url=http%3A%2F%2Fstore.tonyrobbins.com%2Fproducts%2Fdate-with-destiny-ala-carte&cjsku=DWD-ALA" target="_top">Date With Destiny</a> (<i>affiliate link</i>) ticket (would probably do the challenge again this year to get another £1,000)
 - Put it toward another trip to <a href="https://clkuk.tradedoubler.com/click?p=8854&a=3052184&g=24493006" target="_blank">Disneyland Paris</a>
 <script type="text/javascript">
 var uri = 'https://impgb.tradedoubler.com/imp?type(inv)g(24493006)a(3052184)' + new String (Math.random()).substring (2, 11);